pgfence

 Security

-pgfence is built around a narrow trust boundary: local analysis first, cloud governance second.
+pgfence is built around a narrow trust boundary: local analysis first, any future hosted governance second.
 The analyzer runs on your files, not inside your database.

 Data handling